 The curriculum has been designed to nurture the development of the “hard” and “soft” skills that are necessary to become effective change agents.

 - The science behind the benefits of walking;

 - Ability to evaluate the built environment, master the public policy process, and understand how projects can be funded with local, state, and federal dollars;

 - Knowledge in specific campaign areas, such as access to transit and Safe Routes to School.

 - Communications, relationships, and building trust;

 - Fostering a local advocacy movement with diverse stakeholders;

 - Engaging effectively with decision-makers.

-- Notification of Iowa Walking College Fellowship Awards: late March
+- Notification of Iowa Walking College Fellowship Awards: March 20, 2018

 Instructional Program Timeline